 Join your Walk Japan tour leader in Nagoya city.
 Tonight enjoy a beautifully presented kaiseki, a traditional Japanese set menu.

 DAY 2 ENA – MAGOME

-After breakfast, visit the excellent Hiroshige Print Museum before transferring to the start of our walk on the outskirts of Nakatsugawa, an old post town and now a pleasant regional town.
-Enjoy a leisurely lunch before venturing on into hilly countryside to Shinchaya teahouse, now a refurbished inn.
+Visit the Hiroshige Print Museum then transfer to the start of the walk on the outskirts of Nakatsugawa.
+After lunch venture on into the hilly countryside to Shinchaya teahouse, now a refurbished inn.

 Accommodation: Japanese inn Meals: Breakfast & dinner Total walking: approx. 10km (6.2 miles)

 DAY 3 MAGOME – O-TSUMAGO

 Walk to nearby Magome post town through bucolic countryside scattered with farmhouses surrounded by well-tended gardens.
 Magome was the home of Shimazaki Toson who wrote ‘Before the Dawn’, considered to be Japan’s first modern novel.
 Time to explore the town and relax in one of the charming cafes before setting out on the classic hike of the Nakasendo over the Magome-toge pass through verdant forests, aside crystal rivers to O-tsumago, a quiet hamlet in a deep, forested valley.
 Overnight here in a homely Japanese inn built in the traditional, distinctive style of the region.